Pathdreamer: A World Model for Indoor Navigation: Introduction

 Building such a model is challenging.
 It requires synthesizing completions of partially visible objects, using as few as one previous observation.
 This is akin to novel view synthesis from a single image~\cite{flynn2016deep,wiles2020synsin}, but with potentially unbounded viewpoint changes.
 There is also the related but considerably more extreme challenge of predicting around corners.
 For example, as shown in Fig. \ref{fig:teaser}, any future navigation trajectory passing the entrance of an unseen room requires the model to plausibly imagine the entire contents of that room (we dub this the \textit{room reveal} problem).
 This requires generalizing from the visual, spatial and semantic structure of previously explored environments---which in our case are photo-realistic 3D captures of real indoor spaces in the Matterport3D dataset~\cite{Matterport3D}.
 A third problem is temporal consistency: predictions of unseen building regions should ideally be stochastic (capturing the full distribution of possible outcomes), but revisited regions should be rendered in a consistent manner to previous observations.

-Towards this goal, we introduce \prescient.
-Given one or more visual observations (consisting of RGB, depth and semantic segmentation for panoramas) from an indoor scene, \prescient synthesizes high-resolution visual observations (RGB, depth and semantic segmentations) along a specified trajectory through future viewpoints, using a hierarchical two-stage approach. \prescient's first stage, \segmodel, generates depth and semantic segmentations.
-Inspired by work in video prediction~\cite{denton2018stochastic}, these outputs are conditioned on a latent noise tensor capturing the stochastic information about the next observation (such as the layout of an unseen room) that cannot be predicted deterministically.
+Towards this goal, we introduce \pathdreamer.
+Given one or more visual observations (consisting of RGB, depth and semantic segmentation for panoramas) of an indoor scene, \pathdreamer synthesizes high-resolution visual observations (RGB, depth and semantic segmentations) along a specified trajectory through future viewpoints, using a hierarchical two-stage approach. \pathdreamer's first stage, \segmodel, generates depth and semantic segmentations.
+Inspired by video prediction ~\cite{denton2018stochastic}, these outputs are conditioned on a latent noise tensor capturing the stochastic information about the next observation (such as the layout of an unseen room) that cannot be predicted deterministically.
 The second stage's \rgbmodel renders the depth and semantic segmentations as realistic RGB images using modified Multi-SPADE blocks~\cite{park2019semantic,mallya2020world}.
 To maintain long-term consistency in the generated observations, both stages use back-projected 3D point cloud representations which are re-projected into image space for context~\cite{mallya2020world}.

-As illustrated in Figure \ref{fig:teaser}, \prescient can generate plausible views of previously unseen indoor scenes under large viewpoint changes, while also addressing the \textit{room reveal} problem -- in this case correctly hypothesizing that the unseen room revealed at position 2 will most likely resemble a kitchen.
+\pathdreamer can generate plausible views for unseen indoor scenes under large viewpoint changes (see Figure \ref{fig:teaser}), while also addressing the \textit{room reveal} problem -- in this case correctly hypothesizing that the unseen room revealed at position 2 will most likely resemble a kitchen.
 Empirically, using the Matterport3D dataset~\cite{Matterport3D} and \threesixty observations, we evaluate both stages of our model against prior work and reasonable baselines and ablations.
 We find that the hierarchical structure of the model is essential for predicting over large viewpoint changes, that maintaining both RGB and semantic context is required, and that prediction quality degrades gradually when we evaluate with trajectory rollouts of up to 13m (with viewpoints 2.25m apart on average).